Foundation for Individual Rights and Expression: Diversity, equity, and inclusion

-FIRE opposes some diversity, equity, and inclusion (DEI) efforts on college campuses that it says infringe on the free speech and academic freedom rights of students and faculty members.
-For example, FIRE objects to mandatory "diversity statements" that require faculty to explain their commitment to DEI as part of the hiring and evaluation process.
-The group argues that such requirements can function as "political litmus tests" that force faculty to accept certain "political or ideological viewpoints for which there is no consensus".
+FIRE opposes some diversity, equity, and inclusion (DEI) initiatives on college campuses that it argues infringe on the free speech and academic freedom rights of students and faculty members.
+The organization has been particularly critical of mandatory "diversity statements" that require faculty to articulate their commitment to DEI as part of the hiring, promotion, or tenure processes.
+FIRE contends that such requirements often function as "ideological loyalty oaths" or "political litmus tests" that compel faculty to endorse specific viewpoints on race, equity, and identity for which there is no consensus, thereby violating academic freedom and protections against compelled speech.
 It has drafted model legislation to abolish the use of diversity statements.

 In 2023, FIRE released a survey that asked 1,500 college faculty for their views on the use of diversity statements.
 Half of the respondents said they are "a justifiable requirement for a job at a university".
 The other half of respondents claimed they are "an ideological litmus test that violates academic freedom", including 90 percent of conservative faculty.
 Later that year, FIRE filed a lawsuit against the California Community Colleges system, which the organization says forces professors to promote politicized DEI concepts.